Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: Introduction

 \subsection{Outline of the paper}

-In Section \ref{sect:PEP_formulation}, we recall the formulation of the performance estimation problem as a finite-dimensional optimization problem and point out the missing part that we want to extend, i.e.\@ the interpolation conditions for linear operators with bounded spectrum.
-In Section \ref{sect:interpolation_conditions}, as the first main contribution, we derive these needed interpolation conditions in an explicit and tractable way.
+In Section \ref{sect:PEP_formulation}, we recall the formulation of the performance estimation problem as a finite-dimensional optimization problem and point out the missing part that we want to extend, i.e.\@ the interpolation conditions for linear operators with bounded eigenvalues or singular values spectrum.
+In Section \ref{sect:interpolation_conditions}, as the first main contribution, we derive these needed interpolation conditions in an explicit and tractable way to be able to add them to PEP.
 As a byproduct, we also present the interpolation conditions for the class of quadratic functions.
-In Section \ref{sect:exploitation}, as the second main contribution, we exploit our new extension of PEP to analyze the gradient method on the problem $\min_x g(Mx)$ and to provide an expression of its worst-case performance.
-Moreover, we use our extension to obtain performance guarantees on the Chambolle-Pock algorithm for several performance criteria, using only explicit assumptions on the objective functions.
+In Section \ref{sect:exploitation}, as the second main contribution, we exploit our new extension of PEP, first to analyze the gradient method on the problem $\min_x g(Mx)$ and to provide an expression of its worst-case performance.
+We then tighten the existing performance guarantees on the Chambolle-Pock algorithm and prove the exact convergence rate of the primal-dual gap.
+We also demonstrate the flexibility of our approach by considering alternate performance criteria and function classes for the same algorithm, for which we obtain numerical performance guarantees.
 In Section \ref{sect:conclusion}, we conclude our work and discuss future research directions.